nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **1. Date and Time Validation**

-The system enforces strict validation for consultation scheduling:
+The system enforces strict validation for lesson scheduling:
 * Dates must be in `YYYY-MM-DD` format and represent valid calendar dates
 * Times must be in 24-hour `HH:mm` format
 * Both use Java's built-in `LocalDate` and `LocalTime` for validation